 Both the documents and the reviews identified by the clauses in 5.10 are part of the general maintenance activities for the space systems, and the requirements for these reviews and documentation are part of the space system maintenance engineering requirements, covered in other ECSS Standards.
 The provisions of clause 5.10 produce the required software engineering inputs for this system level activities.

+Software security process

+This process is performed throughout the full lifecycle of the software.

+It is supported by a software security analysis that is systematically maintained at different points in the lifecycle of the software.
+The security analysis starts at system level (top level), i.e. where the software is part of a system.
+The software security analysis is based on the system level one.
+The security analysis is performed and maintained at each product architectural level of the system in a hierarchical manner.
+This implies that changes to the analysis at a given level have to be propagated to higher and lower levels to ensure continued consistency and validity.
+Along the lifecycle, the security analysis can use different methods and be extended in order to support the identification and treatment of risks but also to support other engineering processes, for example in the selection of design options or evaluation of validation results.
+The software security analysis is maintained along the lifecycle.
+It is reviewed periodically, at specific project milestones and on the basis of relevant events, e.g. change requests.

+The software security analysis is used to ensure that security risks are properly addressed over the lifecycle of the software.
+It is also used to assess and drive the design, implementation and operation of secure software.

+Although security risks can be associated in most cases to vulnerabilities there are also exceptions, e.g. risks introduced accidentally or unknowingly by inadequately trained users.

+The software security process is concurrent and integrated with all the other processes described in this document and with risk management.

 Organization of this Standard

 This Standard contains one normative clause (clause 5) which is organized with respect to the software processes and activities breakdown described in Figure 4-3.
 Each process includes activities, which are themselves decomposed into a list of one single or several tasks in the shape of process requirements (clauses), producing expected outputs.